 How to get started

-- SAS 9.4 or later running on Linux
+- SAS 9.4 or later running on Windows, Linux, or even z/OS (see support for SASPy, the underlying package)

 - Python 3 installed on the same machine (that's basically part of Linux)

-- Access to the Linux shell to install/configure the Jupyter Notebook infrastructure and the sas_kernel.
+- Access to the OS shell to install/configure the Jupyter Notebook infrastructure and the sas_kernel.

 End users of Jupyter Notebook do not need special privileges.
 And you can access it from a browser on any system: Windows, Mac, Linux...whatever.
 In the SAS Tech Talk video with Amy, we were running on my Windows laptop using Chrome, connecting to a Linux instance of Jupyter and SAS.
 The GitHub project has all of the doc and step-by-step instructions for installation.